 Thinking about taking up a side hustle to earn some extra cash?
-Know that your personal car insurance, or personal auto policy (PAP), does not cover your vehicle if you’re using it to earn money.
+Know that your personal auto insurance, or personal auto policy (PAP), does not cover your vehicle if you’re using it to earn money.
 Whether it is for carrying passengers or goods, drivers will need rideshare insurance for on-demand delivery services.

 What is Rideshare Insurance?

 Rideshare insurance is a specialty insurance product designed for drivers of rideshare companies like Uber, Lyft, or any other Transportation Network Companies (TNCs).
 Your PAP doesn’t cover your auto if it’s used for commercial purposes.
 What’s more, a commercial policy is expensive.
 Therefore, it bridges the gap so that you can extend coverage to your existing PAP while using your insured vehicle for ridesharing.

 Who is Rideshare Insurance for?